 Step #6.
 Recover:

 1. Did I say patience?
 I meant to say perspective.
 Most people go back to their pills after the worst part is over.
 Don’t make the same mistake!
-Each day that you are in recovery, you will experience slight improvements in how you feel most physically and mentally.
+Each day after the acute detox period, you will experience slight improvements in how you feel both physically and mentally.
 It’s your job to recognize those improvements and refer back to the reasons why you are quitting.
 Notice any similarities?

 2. Keep following the eating and exercise regimen from the Survival Guide.
 In fact, consider eating right and exercising for the rest of your life.
 Evidence suggests that this is good for you and will shorten the recovery period.